jsfiddle/jsfiddle-users/docs/index.rst

 * http://www.cdnjs.com/ - *the missing cdn* - collection of interesting JS
   Libraries
 * http://dummyimage.com/ - *Dynamic Dummy Image Generator*
+* http://placekitten.com/ - *pictures of kittens for use as placeholders in your designs or code*

 * :ref:`genindex`
 * :ref:`search`